 If you are new to ebikes, there is certainly a lot to learn!
 In this guide, we will be focusing on the features of ebikes that are particularly important for kids.
 While the specifics of battery life, battery volts, motor torque, and countless other ebike components are very important to the overall performance of the bike, they don’t necessarily affect kids more than adults, so we won’t be discussing them here.

 For a more general reference about electric bikes, REI’s How to Choose an Electric Bike is a great place to start.
 For a deep dive into the electric systems of ebikes, ebikes.ca is a top-notch resource, while Juiced Bikes does a great job going into the specifics of batteries.
-Lastly, for reviews on adult ebikes (including some small enough for tweens and teens), electricbikereview.com is a great resource.
+Our Best Electric Bikes for Women article also offers additional info about electric bikes as well as ebike recommendation for older teens and adults.

 Why an ebike for kids?